pschanely/CrossHair/doc/source/cover.rst

                             Plugin file(s) you wish to use during the current execution --example_output_format FORMAT
                             Determines how to output examples.
+                                eval_expression     : [default] Output examples as expressions, suitable for eval()
-                                argument_dictionary : Output arguments as repr'd, ordered dictionaries eval_expression     : Output examples as expressions, suitable for eval() pytest              : Output examples as stub pytest tests --coverage_type TYPE  Determines what kind of coverage to achieve. opcode : Cover as many opcodes of the function as possible.
+                                arg_dictionary      : Output arguments as repr'd, ordered dictionaries pytest              : Output examples as stub pytest tests argument_dictionary : Deprecated
+      --coverage_type TYPE  Determines what kind of coverage to achieve. opcode : [default] Cover as many opcodes of the function as possible.
                                          This is similar to "branch" coverage.
                                 path   : Cover any possible execution path.
                                          There will usually be an infinite number of paths (e.g. loops are effectively unrolled).
 Use max_iterations and/or
                                          per_condition_timeout to bound results.
                                          Many path decisions are internal to CrossHair, so you may see more duplicative-ness in the output than you'd expect.
       --per_path_timeout FLOAT
                             Maximum seconds to spend checking one execution path.
                             If unspecified, CrossHair will timeout each path at the square root of the